Yiyuan-Geng/heroku-buildpack-datadog/README.md

 heroku config:set DD_REDIS_URL_VAR=REDIS_URL,REDISCLOUD_URL
 ```

+By default, this integration is tagged with `appname` as the Heroku application name, and `instance_url_var` as the variable name storing the Redis instance connection URL.
+For example, if the application is called `heroku-app` and there are two Redis instances, one in `REDIS_URL` one in `REDISCLOUD_URL`, the first Redis instance will be tagged as `appname:heroku-app instance_url_var:REDIS_URL` and the second one as `appname:heroku-app instance_url_var:REDISCLOUD_URL`.

+Additional tags can be added using the `DD_REDIS_TAGS` variable.

 ### Enabling the Datadog Postgres integration

 If you are using a Postgres add-on in your Heroku application (for example, Heroku Postgres), you can enable the Datadog Postgres integration by setting an environment variable: